SpaceX to launch most powerful computer ever sent to space station

 A SpaceX rocket is ready to deliver one of the most high-tech payloads ever to the International Space Station.

 The launch is scheduled for 12:31 p.m.
-ET. on Monday from NASA's Kennedy Space Center is Florida.
+ET. on Monday from NASA's Kennedy Space Center in Florida.

 It marks the 12th unmanned resupply mission that SpaceX -- the private space exploration company headed by Tesla (TSLA) CEO Elon Musk -- has conducted for NASA since 2012.